 In a failover environment, you can use the utselect or utswitch command to change a session.
 A session change causes all devices currently open by a non-root user to be closed after 15 seconds.
 Any input or output to or from any affected device results in an error.
-Devices currently opened by the superuser, including normal Solaris printing, remain unaffected by the session change.
+Devices currently opened by the superuser remain unaffected by the session change.